djipco/webmidi/website/api/classes/Note.md

 # Note
 The `Note` class represents a single musical note such as `"D3"`, `"G#4"`, `"F-1"`, `"Gb7"`, etc.

-Note that a `Note` object does not have a MIDI number per se.
-The MIDI note number is determined when the note is played.
-This is because, the `octaveOffset` property of various objects (`WebMidi`, `InputChannel`, `Output`, etc.) can be used to offset the note number to match external devices where middle C is not equal to C4.

-The octave of the note has no intrinsic limit.
-You can specify a note to be "F27" or "G#-16".
-However, to play such notes on a MIDI channel, the channel will need to be offset accordingly.

 `Note` objects can be played back on a single channel by calling [OutputChannel.playNote()](OutputChannel#playNote).
 A note can also be played back on the multiple channels of an output by using [Output.playNote()](Output#playNote).